TechSquareInc/intern-playbook/docs/source/core-tools/generating-ssh-keys.md

 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```
+>**_NOTE:_** `ssh-keygen` defaults to using ed25519, but some older versions may default to RSA.
+Use the `-t` flag to specifcy the key type.
 - `-t ed25519` specifies the key type.
 - `-C` adds a label to your key, typically your email address.
 3. You'll be prompted to choose where to save the key.
 The default location is generally `/home/user/.ssh/id_ed25519`
 4. You'll then be asked to enter a passphrase.
-This step is optional, but reccomended.
+This step is optional, but reccommended.
 Adding a passphrase provides extra security if your private key is ever stolen.

 ## View Your Public Key